Hejsil/pokemon-randomizer/README.md

 # pokemon-randomizer

+This project is no longer maintained and most of the code has been migrated to the [TM35-Metronome](https://github.com/TM35-Metronome) project, which aims to be a set of simple tools for hacking Pokémon roms.

 A Pokémon Rom randomizer tool written in Zig

 For now, this project exists for me to test out the [Zig](http://ziglang.org/)